cs-ed/impacts-Isasea/README.md

 Reports:

 Reports help this class with research about Computer Science.
 Researching about possible careers if you obtain a bachelor's in computer science will help students learn what possibilities are out there.
 Reports will also include group reports.
-Examples of prompts for reports
+Examples of prompts for reports :
-What careers are possible with Computer Science?
+*What careers are possible with Computer Science?
-What new technologies have helped the medical field?
+*What new technologies have helped the medical field?
 Make sure this cites how Computer Science helped.
+*What support systems are available to help with cyberbulying?
+*Social Media: What are the benefits and concerns?

 Homework:

 Homework assignments are set up on Schoology and appear in the calendar for our class.
 Homework is assigned in class and completed in class.
 Collaboration is encouraged.
 Examples of homework:
-Adding in binary.

 Read a Computer Science Article and summarize what the article is talking about.
+This way we are informed of what is current in the news and advances of Computer Science.

 Exams: